miltomasz/fuel-loup/README.md

 ## Idea

-FuelLoup app finds electric vehicle (ev) stations located around user and displays it on the map.
+FuelLoup app finds electric vehicle (ev) charging stations located around user and displays it on the map.
 Ev stations are gathered basing on the current user location (longitude and latidue values).
-It also shows a list of these ev stations with an approximate distance from user location to each ev station.
+It also presents a list of these ev stations together with an approximate distance from user location to each ev station.

-## The screens
+## Screens

 1. Main screen

- The app presents two tabs:
+ The main screen consists of two tabs:
 * map view with the Ev stations localized in the area of 5 km
-* List of the same ev stations with an approximate distance from user location
+* list of the same ev stations with an approximate distance from user location

 In the navigation bar on the right there is map settings (3) and favorites options (4).